 The Faculty of Humanities and Social Sciences is the largest faculty at Athabasca University, with a wide variety of programs and courses at the undergraduate and graduate levels.
-Programs available at the graduate level are Master of Arts – Integrated Studies (MA-IS), the Post-Baccalaureate in Legislative Drafting, and the Post-Baccalaureate Diploma in Heritage Resources Management.
+Programs available at the graduate level are Master of Arts – Interdisciplinary Studies (MA-IS), the Post-Baccalaureate in Legislative Drafting, and the Post-Baccalaureate Diploma in Heritage Resources Management.

 The program provides students the opportunity to pursue an individualized plan of study across disciplinary boundaries in the Arts, Humanities, and Social Sciences.